-Pat Irwin is currently scoring the upcoming season of Nurse Jackie¬†for Showtime.
+Pat Irwin recently completed scoring the 7th and final season of Nurse Jackie for Showtime.

 BORED TO DEATH